 A master stakeholder contact list will be maintained for distribution of press releases, flyers, and project updates.
-This list includes members of the AMBAG Board, the Planning Directors Forum, Regional Advisory Committee, and other related groups.
-In addition, media outlets, local organizations, and workshop and survey participants who provided a valid email address will be included.
+This list includes members of the AMBAG Board, Partners, the Planning Directors Forum, local transportation agencies, and other related groups.
+Media outlets, local organizations, and workshop and survey participants who provided a valid email address are included in the master stakeholder list.